tomastauer/endpoint-coverage/README.md

 ```

 ## Usage
-There are two main functions export in the module, `coverageMiddleware` and `collectCoverage`.
+There is one main function exported in the module, `coverageMiddleware`.

 ### `coverageMiddleware`
 [Express.js](https://expressjs.com) middleware that collects all HTTP requests made against the server.
 Scans all request handlers registered in the application and use them for comparison when collecting the coverage.

+Registers endpoint (`GET /collectCoverage`) for collecting the coverage.

 Middleware should be registered only in the test environment.

-### `collectCoverage`
-Compares all the registered endpoints to the list of endpoints that were call so far and returns report object containing `coveredRoutes` and `notCoveredRoutes`.
-Should be called after all API tests were run.

 ```ts
 interface CoverageResult {